 One of the major roadblocks for U.S.-based companies to compete with their offshore counterparts in terms of price is the labor costs and stringent government regulations.
 The U.S. is also constantly changing its regulatory and compliance policies that can force manufacturers to make adjustments, causing them to spend even more on monitoring compliance.

 Increasing quality of offshore manufacturing

 A decade or two ago, the foreign quality of production was poor when compared to the U.S. However, now not only are the products manufactured outside the U.S. cheaper but over the years the quality of these products has also risen drastically.
 This has resulted in intense competition for small manufacturing companies.
-In order to survive such growing manufacturing industry challenges, companies in the manufacturing industry, especially small manufacturers must focus on improving their quality of production while maintaining their costs.
+In order to survive such growing manufacturing industry challenges, companies in the manufacturing industry, especially manufacturers must focus on improving their quality of production while maintaining their costs.

 Shortage of skilled labor

 Skilled workforce is highly essential in the manufacturing industry to complete various specialized tasks ranging from welding to programming automation systems.
 There has been a decline in the number of people enrolling for such skilled courses in universities over the past couple of years.
 To add on to this dilemma, a major portion of the existing workforce in the U.S. manufacturing industry are almost on the verge of retirement.
-Consequently, there is a shortage of skilled workforce across large and small manufacturing companies.
+Consequently, there is a shortage of skilled workforce across manufacturing companies.
 Manufacturers now need to identify new ways to incentivize and attract talent into the industry.

 Competition from on-shoring